semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### The -f flag

-The `-f` flag allows you to specify the path to the desired YAML file that will be used with the `sem create` command in order to create a new secret, a new Semaphore 2.0 project or a new dashboard.
+The `-f` flag allows you to specify the path to the desired YAML file that will be used with the `sem create` or `sem apply` commands.

 ## Examples

-This section will present examples for all `sem` commands.
+This section will present examples for all the `sem` commands.

 ### sem connect